 - In case your interest is not so much in practice as in research, you can take up a career in teaching, research and management and work to develop in the field of medicine.

 - If you can think creatively, you can come up with new medicinal formulations that can help people address medical issues that they are not comfortable to confide with another person.
-For example PrematureX, a premature ejaculation pill, has helped many men around the world address their PE problem.

 - There is job security in the field of medicine.
 Even during a recession, there is a very slim chance of any downsizing, even in the private sector.